-To initiate synchronization, add thymidine Pronunciationolution.
+To initiate synchronization, add thymidine [Pronunciation] solution.

-High levels of thymidine inhibit DNA synthesis so cells accumulate at the G1 to S phase transition.
+High levels of thymidine inhibit DNA synthesis so cells accumulate at the G1[pronounced: G-one] to S phase transition.

 The following afternoon, release cells from the thymidine block by replacing media and allow cells to continue progressing through the cell cycle during a five hour incubation period.

-Then arrest cells in mitosis by adding nocodazol, [Pronunciation] a chemical that inhibits formation of the mitotic Pronunciation spindle.
+Then, arrest cells in mitosis by adding nocodazol, [Pronunciation] a chemical that inhibits formation of the mitotic [Pronunciation] spindle.

 Cells in mitosis will be rounded up and loosely attached to the plate.
 The following morning, shake the plate to detach the mitotic cells.